Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Cleaving Models

-Clearly, creating a landing site or cleaving off a cellobiose unit does not happen instantaneously.
-The time for these processes is short and may depend on the configuration of the chain, the crystallinity of the cellulose as well as the life time of the enzymes.
+\begin{remark} \rm The processes of creating a landing site or cleaving off a cellobiose unit may depend on the configuration of the chain, the crystallinity of the cellulose as well as the lifetime of the enzymes.
 Thus it is possible that within a given period of time (no matter how short) more than one landing site is created or two or more cellobiose units are cleaved off from the same chain.
-In our model \eqref{Neqn-NS}, however, we consider only transitions of the type $(l,i) \to (l,i+1)$ and $(l,i) \to (l-1,i)$ but do not take into account possible transitions $(l,i) \to (l-k,i+m)$ for more general $k$ and $m$; see, for instance, the discussion of formulas \eqref{transcut-NS} and \eqref{transclv-NS}.
+For simplicity, we discount transitions other than $(l,i) \to (l,i+1)$ and $(l,i) \to (l-1,i)$, essentially assuming instantaneous transition.
 This approach is justified provided that the number and size of chains is very large compared to the amount of enzymes $e_1$, $e_2$, and the likelihood that two landing sites are created or more than two cellobiose units are cleaved off from the same chain simultaneously (or during a short period of time) is extremely small.

-Another way to justify the above modeling assumptions is to consider a time-continuous Poisson counting process, that corresponds to the events of creating a landing site and/or cleaving off cellobiose.
-Any instance when a landing site is created (that is the moment it becomes available for the use by $e_2$) or cellobiose unit is cleaved off the chain can be counted as an event.
-It is well-known that the probability of two or more events happening instantaneously is zero (in other words the probability that two events take place over the time $\Delta t$ is $o(\Delta t)$.
-Furthermore, the probability rate of transition $(l,i) \to (l,i+1)$ due to the activity of $e_1$ equals \eqref{transcut-NS} while the probability rate of transition $(l,i) \to (l-1,i)$ due to cleaving is given in \eqref{transclv-NS}; for details see \cite{LWL95,TLKAR98}. \end{remark}
+Another way to justify this assumption is to consider a time-continuous Poisson counting process, that corresponds to the events of creating a landing site and/or cleaving off cellobiose.
+Any instance when a landing site is created (that is the moment it becomes available for use by $e_2$) or cellobiose unit is cleaved off the chain can be counted as an event.
+It is well-known that the probability of two or more events happening instantaneously is zero (in other words the probability that two events take place over the time $\Delta t$ is $o(\Delta t)$; for details see \cite{LWL95,TLKAR98}. \end{remark}